aldarisbm/openai/README.md

 The function first attempts to load environment variables from a `.env` file using the `godotenv` package.
 If the file cannot be loaded, the script will log a fatal error and exit.
 The expected environment variables are:

 - `TOKEN`: The OpenAI API token
-- `SYSTEM_CONTEXT`: The system context for the chatbot
 - `MAX_PRIOR_MESSAGES`: The maximum number of prior messages to be considered for context
-- `CHAT_CONTEXT_ROLE`: The role of the chatbot in the conversation

 ### User input

-If the `TOKEN` or `SYSTEM_CONTEXT` environment variables are not provided, the function prompts the user to enter them manually.
+If the `TOKEN` environment variable is not provided, the function prompts the user to enter it manually.

 ### Validating the API token